lausan3/lausan3/README.md

 I've been programming since junior year of high school and have loved it ever since.
 I love learning about new technologies and helping drive things that I'm passionate about forward.

-My current focus is developing my knowledge of Artifical Intelligence and Mobile App Development!
+My current focus is developing my knowledge of XR and Mobile App Development!

 ## My technologies of choice/interests